ayaanbandey/ASL-to-Text-Translation-System/README.md

-Here is the updated, complete `README.md` file formatted for GitHub.
-You can copy and paste this directly into your repository.

 -----

-# 🗣️ ASL to Text Detection using LSTM
+# ASL to Text Detection using LSTM

 A real-time American Sign Language (ASL) detection system that translates physical sign language gestures into text.
 This project leverages **MediaPipe Holistic** for keypoint extraction and a custom **Long Short-Term Memory (LSTM)** neural network trained on sequence data to classify dynamic gestures.

-## 📋 Table of Contents
+## Table of Contents

   - [Overview]
   - [Features]